Quarantine or Reject

 "Which should I use, p=quarantine, or p=reject?"

 To some extent, this depends on your comfort with the results of policy enforcement.
+However for the most part your goal probably should be use of p=reject.
+Read further for more explanation on this.

 Use of p=reject will cause DMARC-compliant receivers to completely reject messages which fail DMARC.
 Senders of those messages immediately receive a bounce message regarding the failure.
+This is tremendously valuable feedback for senders, which might otherwise never know that their traffic is failing authentication measures.

 Due to the inconsistent quarantine behaviour and lack of feedback in the case of p=quarantine, use of that enforcement should be avoided unless the domain owner frequently and consistently reviews authentication results available via DMARC rua reports.